 Author: James F. Smith, Former Communications Director, Belfer Center for Science and International Affairs

-Related: Stephen Bosworth, Senior Fellow, Belfer Center for Science and International Affairs
+Related: Stephen Bosworth, Former Senior Fellow, Belfer Center for Science and International Affairs

 Ambassador Stephen Bosworth is a senior fellow at the Belfer Center.
 Prior to joining the Center in June 2013, he was dean of Tufts University's Fletcher School of Law and Diplomacy.